BUGS-NYU/schedge/README.md

-./schedge db scrape         # scrape the catalog for information ./schedge db query          # query the database for information ./schedge db serve          # Serve the database data through an API
+./schedge db scrape         # scrape the catalog for information ./schedge db query          # query the database for information ./schedge db serve          # Serve the database data through an API ./schedge shop add          # Adding course/courses to shopping cart ./schedge shop remove       # Removing course/courses from shopping cart ./schedge shop enroll       # Enrolling in one or more courses from shopping cart
 ```

 #### Example